ActiveInferenceInstitute/GEN24/GEN-24/Inputs_and_Outputs/Pro-Introduction_Letter/introduction_letter_Hipolito_and_Friston.md

-Your task is to write a comprehensive, professional, concise Introduction Letter between Hipolito and Friston, who work at Active_Inference_Institute, from Bancroft, the introducer from AIME.
+Your task is to write a comprehensive, professional, concise Introduction Letter between Hipolito and Friston, who work at Active_Inference_Institute, from Shyaka, the introducer from AIME.

 1. Identify key quotes, perspectives, stances, beliefs, and insights from Hipolito and Friston at Active_Inference_Institute, ensuring these quotes represent their distinct yet complementary approaches within the shared organizational context.